Category: N

 🌎 Coordinates

-As of the 2020 census, Northfield has a population of approximately 3,032 residents.
-The town’s population is predominantly White, with a small percentage of residents identifying as Hispanic, Asian, African American, or from other racial or ethnic groups.
-The median age in Northfield is around 45 years.
+As of the 2010 census, the population of North Berwick was approximately 4,576.
+The town’s population is predominantly White, with small percentages of African American, Asian, Hispanic, and other races.
+The median age in North Berwick is around 40 years, indicating a fairly balanced age distribution.

 🏞️ Nature & Environment